- Why do I need to read Film and Digital Media Department Statement of Policies?

 To reserve an item:

-1) Click on the “Reserve an Equipment Item by Date Range” link.
+1) Click on the “Reserve an Equipment Item by Category” link.

 6. How long is an equipment loan?
 When do I have to return it?

 Days are divided onto “AM” and “PM Blocks”.
 The minimum loan duration is 1 block (½ day).
 The maximum loan duration is 12 blocks (6 days).
 Within those time frames, the only constraint on the duration of a loan is the availability of the equipment.
 There are no weekend check-outs or returns.
 Saturday and Sunday each count as two blocks.